Skip to main content

 2. Vessel Wash: Wash, essentially the waves produced by a vessel displacing water, varies in size and intensity based on vessel size, speed, hull shape, and water conditions.

-3. Draw-Off (Vessel Interaction): Draw-off occurs when two or more vessels are in motion in close proximity, resulting in hydrodynamic forces that can pull nearby vessels from their moorings.
+3. Draw-Off (Vessel Interaction): Draw-off occurs as a result of a single vessel in motion passing moored vessels in close proximity, resulting in hydrodynamic forces that can pull nearby vessels from their moorings.
+There is an increased risk of draw-off where berths lie close to the channel edge.

 4. Dangers Include: